MMZK1526/mmzk-typeid/README.md

 1. Generating TypeIDs in a batch.
 They are guaranteed to have the same timestamp (up to the first 32768 ids) and of ascending order;
 2. Encoding the prefix in the [type level](src/Data/KindID.hs), so that if you accidentally pass in a wrong prefix, the code won't compile, avoiding the need for runtime checks.
+3. Support TypeID with other UUID versions.
+Currently v7 (default) and v4 are supported.

 ## Quick start